newtheatre/website/_content/get-involved.md

 <div class="row">
   <div class="col-sm" markdown="1">

 Directing is full of challenges and great fun for anyone at the New Theatre.
-You can propose any play you like, and innovation and new writing are encouraged.
+You can propose any play you like, innovation and new writing are encouraged.

-Anything you can think of, we can stage: whether it's physical, in the round, absurd, or in some weird building in the middle of town, we'd love to hear your ideas.
+Anything you can think of, we can stage: whether it's physical, in the round, absurd, or in some weird building in the middle of town &mdash; we'd love to hear your ideas.

   </div>
   <div class="col-sm" markdown="1">